External workspace bars

 In the context of using an external workspace bar, the IPC interface needs to provide the bar program with the current workspaces and output (as in VGA-1, LVDS-1, …) configuration.
 In the other direction, the program has to be able to switch to specific workspaces.

-By default, the IPC interface is enabled and places its UNIX socket in ~/.i3/ipc.sock.
+By default, the IPC interface is enabled and you can get the path to the socket by calling i3 --get-socketpath.

 To learn more about the protocol which is used for IPC, see docs/ipc.